 Breast Reduction in Charlotte, NC

-Charlotte Breast Reduction Surgery Specialist – Dr. Robert Graper
+Charlotte Breast Reduction Surgery Specialists – Dr. Robert Graper and Dr. Garrett Harper

 Timing the Procedure

 Timing of the breast reduction procedure is important with respect to pregnancy.
 Ideally, the patient should wait until after they are through having children to have any breast reduction procedure.
 Scheduling a breast reduction procedure in this fashion permits the good postoperative breast size and shape from being damaged by pregnancy changes.
 Obviously, it is not reasonable to ask an 18-year-old single woman, with painful symptoms of large breasts, to wait 10 to 15 years until she is sure she has completed her childbearing career.
-But it is important to discuss timing with a 28-year-old married woman who is considering having children soon, so she can achieve the best possible long term results and not destroy her pretty, new breasts with a pregnancy.
+But it is important to discuss timing with a 28-year-old married woman who is considering having children soon, so she can achieve the best possible long term results and not have pregnancy affect her new, post-surgical breasts.

-The breast reduction procedure is done at an outpatient surgery facility, under general anesthesia, and requires approximately four hours to complete.
-Most patients stay overnight and go home the next day.
-Breast Reduction patients experience soreness, but significant pain is unusual.
+The breast reduction procedure is done at an outpatient surgery facility, under general anesthesia, and requires approximately two to three hours to complete.
+Breast reduction patients experience soreness, but significant pain is unusual.
 There are usually no sutures to be removed and breast reduction patients can shower after 2-3 days postoperatively.
 The usual return-to-work date is 2-3 weeks after breast reduction surgery, and patients may resume moderate exercise after three weeks.
+All of our breast reduction patients are encouraged to do our scar management with paper tape and scar gel after their surgery.
+This helps ensure the prettiest and least conspicuous scars possible.

 Breast Reduction Risks and Complications